 Information on Hours for “Walk-in” Guided Tours or Self-Visit

-General visiting hours are from Saturday-Thursday, 9am to 10pm.
-On Fridays, the mosque is open only for worship until 4:30pm when it reopens for visitors.
+Normal visiting hours are from Saturday to Thursday, 9am to 10pm.
+On Fridays, the mosque is open from 9am to 12:00pm, then closed for worship, and reopens from 3pm. to 10pm.
 The mosque is closed to visitors only two days each year – the first day of Eid Al Fitr (the end of Ramadan) & the Eid Al Adha (“Feast of Sacrifice”) holiday.
+Plus there are some visiting hour changes during the Holy Month of Ramadan.
+Always check the website.

-Guided Tours (the website says it perfectly): The Sheikh Zayed Grand Mosque Center’s complimentary (ie, free!) live guided tours are enlightening, professional, and interactive, making them one of the UAE’s most loved cultural activities for all ages!
+Guided Tours (from the website): The Sheikh Zayed Grand Mosque Center’s complimentary (ie, free!) live guided Cultural Tours are enlightening, professional, and interactive, making them one of the UAE’s most loved cultural activities for all ages!
 Your guide will lead you around the mosque interpreting various elements of the arts, culture and Islamic architecture.

 If you are an individual or part of a small group below eight (8) persons, you do not need to pre-book a tour.
 Simply arrive approximately 15 minutes before the tour time to join one of the “walk-in” tours.
 SZGMC “Visitor Experience” coordinators greet all visitors and assist them in joining a tour.
 The standard tour duration is approximately 45 minutes and is led by one of the official SZGMC Tourist Guides in either English or Arabic languages.